ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-concepts}

-With the VPC backup service, you can create backup policies for your {{site.data.keyword.block_storage_is_short}} volumes.  backup policy contains a backup plan, where you set a scheduled backup of your data.
+With the VPC backup service, you can create backup policies for your {{site.data.keyword.block_storage_is_short}} volumes.
+A backup policy contains a backup plan, where you set a scheduled backup of your data.
 You can create up to four backup plans per policy.
 When a backup is triggered, it creates a snapshot of the volume contents.
 You can also set a retention period for your backups so that the oldest ones are deleted either by date or total count.
 For more information, see [Backup service concepts](/docs/vpc?topic=vpc-backup-service-about#backup-service-concepts).

 ## How do I set up the backup service?
 {: faq}